krushnarout/calculator/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Use `npm link` to set up a local symlink for the global `compress` command during development.
+3. Use `npm link` to set up a local symlink for the global `img-compress` command during development.